golanlevin/DrawingWithMachines/machines/hp7475a/README.md

 # Plotting with the HP7475A

-This document outlines a workflow for plotting with the STUDIO for Creative Inquiry's HP7475A, using Processing and from a Mac.
+This document outlines a workflow for offline (non-interactive) plotting with the STUDIO for Creative Inquiry's HP7475A, using Processing and from a Mac.

+#### Contents

+* Standalone Testing the HP7475A
+* Testing Connectivity of a Mac to the HP7475A

+1. Generate an SVG with Processing
+2. Convert SVG to HPGL with vpype
+3. Transmit HPGL to HP7475A with Chiplotle

 ---